 As I’ve previously mentioned, Senco doesn’t actually have many air compressor models in their lineup.
 However, the ones they do have are generally pretty great.

 Take, for example, their dual-tank 2.5-gallon oil-free model.
 The 1.5-horsepower motor enables the machine to produce a maximum of 135 PSI of pressurized air.
 Once again, the unit is small enough and light enough (at about 40 pounds) to take from room to room.
 And it even has the familiar handle and rubber feet construction.

 The largest model in the Senco air compressor line is the 6-gallon pancake model.
 This one is a favorite of mine because of its clean design and overall usability.
 It even has two couplers, so you can use it to power two tools at the same time.
 It’s also pretty affordable for the size of the unit.

 However, if you’re looking for an entirely soundless machine, this might not be the one for you.
 Specifically, I’m not sure that I trust the rubber feet to absorb excess vibrations.
 Still, you could always pad the floor under the device with rubber.
 Or you could just set it on a folded old carpet or blanket.

-How to Make an Air Compressor Even Quieter
+How to Make Your Air Compressor Even Quieter

 Most of the air compressors I’ve mentioned were specifically designed to run quietly.
 However, some of them will never be able to be as quiet as you need them to be.
-Instead of risking your neighbors’ rage, you should do everything in your power to keep the noise at a minimum.
-So let’s talk about some of the ways you might do that.
+So let’s talk about some of the ways to keep the noise at a minimum.

 Use an Anti-Vibration Mat